Carnival to resume cruises in summer when virus order ends

 Carnival Cruise Line is announcing it will start cruising again, from Florida and Texas, beginning August

 MIAMI -- Carnival Cruise Line announced Monday it will start cruising again, from Florida and Texas, beginning in August.
-These Caribbean trips will be the company's first new itineraries since the coronavirus pandemic forced a near-total pause in the global cruise industry.
+These Caribbean trips are the first announced by one of the major cruise lines since the coronavirus pandemic forced a near-total pause in the global cruise industry.

 The ports of Miami, Cape Canaveral and Galveston, Texas were selected because they are accessible by car for the majority of the guests, the company said in a statement.
 The eight ships named by the company have itineraries showing stops in the Bahamas, the Cayman Islands, Jamaica and Mexico, among other places.